algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 You can customize two aspects of the GitLab repositories that are created for your algorithms: the repository's owner, and its name.

 By default, all GitLab respositories are created under your personal GitLab account.
 However, you may optionally choose any GitLab organizations of which you're a member, as long as they've been configured by your cluster administrator.
-The available organizations are listed in the "Repository Owner" dropdown:
+The available organizations are listed in the "Repository Owner" drop-down:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_gitlab_algorithm_org.png" alt="Customizing your repository owner" class="screenshot img-sm">